-The vegetation is dominated by Western Wheatgrass (Agropyron smithii), Green Needlegrass (Stipa viridula), Needleandthread grass (Stipa comata), Blue Grama (Bouteloua gracilis), and native forbs.
-Vegetation may be affected by numerous land management activities including livestock grazing, development, wildlife management, or agricultural use.
+The vegetation is dominated by, western wheatgrass (Agropyron smithii), green needle (Stipa viridula), needle and thread (Stipa comata), Blue Grama (Bouteoula gracilis), and prairie junegrass (Koeleria cristata), and native forbs.
+Vegetation may be affected by numerous land management activities including livestock grazing, development, wildlife management or agricultural use.
 The vegetation on this tract is typical of a land throughout the vicinity.
 A search of the Montana Natural Heritage Program database indicates there are no known rare, unique cover types or vegetation on the tract.
-We do not expect direct or cumulative effects would occur to vegetation as a result of the proposal.
+We do not expect direct or cumulative effects would occur to vegetation as a result of the proposal